1-4-1945

 1-18-1945

-Terry and Randy This is Terry McDowell and Randy Peterson on their Christmas present, a cutter.
+This is Terry McDowell and Randy Peterson on their Christmas present, a cutter.
 The other half of the Christmas present did not get into the picture, but she's pretty important to the cutter and the boys, none-the-less.
 She's Bonnie, a real Shetland pony, and gets a work out nearly every late afternoon with the cutter and Randy and Terry.

 When they brought the picture into the office, Terry solemnly called attention to the garbage can which got into the picture by mistake.
 But I guess everyone could tell a story of surprises that the camera stores up in the first proofs!